History of fishing: Further development

 Trawler designs adapted as the way they were powered changed from sail to coal-fired steam by World War I to diesel and turbines by the end of World War II.

 During both World Wars, many fishing trawlers were commissioned as naval trawlers.
-Fishing trawlers were particularly suited for many naval requirements because they were robust boats designed to work heavy trawls in all types of weather and had large clear working decks.
-One could create a mine sweeper simply by replacing the trawl with a mine sweep.
+Fishing trawlers were particularly suited to many naval requirements because they were robust boats designed to work heavy trawls in all types of weather and had large, clear working decks.
+A mine sweeper could be created simply by replacing the trawl with a mine sweep.
 Adding depth charge racks on the deck, ASDIC below, and a 3 in or 4 in gun in the bows equipped the trawler for anti-submarine duties.

 The Royal Navy ordered many naval trawlers to Admiralty specifications.
 Shipyards such as Smiths Dock Company that were used to building fishing trawlers could easily switch to constructing naval versions.
 As a bonus, the Admiralty could sell these trawlers to commercial fishing interests when the wars ended.
 Still, many were sunk during the war, such as HMT Amethyst and HMT Force.

 Armed trawlers were also used to defend fishing groups from enemy aircraft or submarines.
 The smallest civilian trawlers were converted to danlayers.

 In 1931, the first powered drum was created by Laurie Jarelainen.
-The drum was a circular device that was set to the side of the boat and would draw in the nets.
-The powered drum allowed the nets to be drawn in much faster, so fishermen were able to fish in areas they had previously been unable to go into, thereby revolutionizing the fishing industry.
+The drum was a circular device set to the side of the boat that would draw in the nets.
+The powered drum allowed nets to be drawn in much faster, so fishermen were able to fish in areas they had previously been unable to reach, thereby revolutionising the fishing industry.

 Commercial fishermen in Alaska, early 20th century.